PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

    :align: center

 …Lots of Crafts!
-I’ve gone through and completed all of the tasks at the end of Tutorial 3, and to prove it, here is a picture of my pile of crafts.
+I’ve gone through and completed all of the tasks at the end of chapter 3, and to prove it, here is a picture of my pile of crafts.
 Looks like I haven’t made much in the way of bins yet, so the crafts haven’t been tidily stored in a single bin.
 Don’t worry, once bins are produced the dwarfs will sort all this out.